top of page

 Front page coverage in the Toronto Star, Sept.
 23, 2024: 'We have nowhere to go.'

-A positive step in Toronto: The city's Planning and Housing Committee has accepted the recommendations of the Accessible Housing Working Group (which includes several AHN members).
-See the report:
+Toronto takes leadership on accessible housing, October 2024: Toronto City Council has unanimously accepted the recommendations of the Accessible Housing Working Group (which includes several AHN members).
+See the report, and the specific recommendations.

 Walkers_edited.jpg